ketut-garjita/caltech-101-classification-model/README.md

 ## Acknowledgments
 - TensorFlow team for the datasets and tools.
-- Caltech for providing the dataset
+- Tools: TensorFlow, Tensorflow_Dataset, Flask, Docker, Boto3